malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Engineer](pics/units/engineer.png "Engineer")

 This little yellow guy is a very important unit in the game.
-It cannot fight or defend itself, but it can [build structures](#building-structures) and [harvest resources](#resources), and so we'll talk about him/her in various places throghout this document.
-As you can see, units show a bar with their current health (when not full), when it's empy the unit will die.
+It cannot fight or defend itself, but it can [build structures](#building-structures) and [harvest resources](#resources), and so we'll talk about it in various places throghout this document.
+As you can see, units show a bar with their current health (when not full).
+When it's empy the unit will die.

 # Basic actions: selection and movement

 ## Selection

-A single unit can be selected by left-cliking on it, like in thie example:
+A single unit can be selected by left-cliking on it, like in this example:

 ![Single selection](pics/map/select1.png "Single selection")

 More than one unit can be selected by keeping the shift key pressed and left-clicking on the next ones.

-You can select all the units of a given type by double-clicking one of them:
+You can select all the units of a given type by double-clicking on one of them:

 ![Selection by type](pics/map/select2.png "Selection by type")